StudioBabyface/Mobli-sneak-preview/README.md

 This game uses mouse and keyboard controls.

-Click an object in the cataglogue on the right of the screen to plop it onto the work are.
+Click an object in the cataglogue on the right of the screen to plop it onto the work area.
-Click and drag objects to move them around the work area.
+Once generated in the work area, click and drag objects to move them around.
 A yellow border shows the object your mouse hovers over, and which will be selected when you click.
 A pink border means an object is selected.

-Objecs can be recolored with the swatches on the left of the screen, b ut you must first select one of the dots above the swatches to select what material you want te recolor.
+Objecs can be recolored with the swatches on the left of the screen, but you must first select one of the dots above the swatches to select what material you want to recolor.

 Q and E keys: rotate the selected object
 X key: deletes the selected object